vlad-grigoryan/temporal-react-hook/README.md

 - __Simplified Duration Management:__  Easily create and manage durations using the Temporal API.
 - __Duration Operations:__ Perform addition and subtraction operations with durations, enhancing date-time manipulation capabilities.
 - __Improved User Experience:__  Provides precise duration handling, which is essential for applications that involve scheduling, timers, and time calculations.

+---

+## Compatibility

+This library is compatible with @js-temporal/polyfill v0.5.x and above.
+If you are upgrading from an earlier version, please check the [Temporal polyfill changelog](https://github.com/js-temporal/temporal-polyfill/blob/main/CHANGELOG.md) for breaking changes and migration tips.